-9 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility

 1. Define Your SEO & Content Strategies

 Before jumping into a myriad of tools, platforms, and engagement channels, define your SEO strategy.
-This will help greatly narrow your competition and give you a quicker road to driving quality traffic to your website.
+This will help to greatly narrow your competition and give you a quicker path to driving quality traffic to your website.

-Start by defining the geographic area you want to own (where must of your customers will come from because they either live or work nearby or are visiting).
-This will help shape your SEO and content strategies.
+Start by defining the geographic area you want to own (where most of your customers will come from because they either live or work nearby, or are visiting).

-Next, research what keyword terms and phrases your audience uses through Google Keyword Planner or a third-party keyword research tool.
-(For more on how to do keyword research, read SEJ’s keyword research guide.)
+Next, research what keyword terms and phrases your audience uses through a trusted keyword research tool like Moz Pro, SEMrush, or others.
+(For more on how to do keyword research, read this keyword research guide.)

 There are a few distinct groupings of terms that you want to group and classify properly that all have different levels of competition.

-- High-level restaurant terms: Terms like “restaurants” and “Kansas City restaurants” are some of the most generic variations a searcher might use.
-In the Google Keyword Planner or other third-party keyword research tools, you can set your geographic focus to the area you identified and use both the generic term by itself (“restaurants”) and with the geographic modifier (“Kansas City restaurants”) as well as other general variations related to what your restaurant is about.
+Terms like “restaurants” and “Kansas City restaurants” are some of the most generic variations a searcher might use.

+In the keyword research tools (each tool will vary on locality options), you can set your geographic focus to the area you identified and use both the generic term by itself (“restaurants”) and geographic modifier (“Kansas City restaurants”), as well as other general variations related to what your restaurant is about.

-- Niche-specific terms: The next level down of terms relates to the specific categories your restaurant would fall into that might be searched.
-Examples include “Mexican restaurants”, “pizza”, “romantic restaurants” and other unique features.
-If you’re struggling with what specific categories or wording you should use, take a look at Google Maps, Yelp, and TripAdvisor and use their filtering criteria in your area to see the general categories they utilize.
+The next level relates to the specific categories your restaurant would fall into.
+Examples include “Mexican restaurants,” “pizza,” “romantic restaurants,” and other unique features and types of cuisine.

+If you’re struggling with what specific categories or wording you should use, take a look at Google Maps (the Google My Business listings), Yelp, and TripAdvisor.

+Use their filtering criteria in your area to see the general categories they utilize.

-- Brand terms: Don’t take it for granted and assume you’ll automatically rise to the top on brand searches.
+Don’t take it for granted that you’ll automatically rise to the top on brand searches.
 Know how many people are searching for your restaurant by name and compare that to the high-level and niche-specific search volume.

-You’ll want to ensure your site does enough to outrank the directory and social sites in your space for your restaurant as the value of people coming to your site is higher and trackable.
+Ensure your site outranks the directory and social sites in your space for your restaurant, as the value of people coming to your site is higher and trackable.

 Once you’re armed with search terms and volume data, you can narrow your focus to the specific terms that fit your restaurant at high, category-specific, and brand levels.

 Covering this spectrum helps you focus on what to measure and define your content.

 2. Dominate in Local Search

-Start by claiming, standardizing data, and optimizing listings for your restaurant across all of the major and relevant local search properties.
+To dive into local search, start by claiming, standardizing data, and optimizing listings for your restaurant across all of the major and relevant local search properties.

 This includes a mix of search engine directories, social media sites, and industry-specific directory sites.

 Moz Local and Yext are two tools that can help you understand what directories and external data sources are out there and then you can ensure they are updated.